 Experts deduce that the Porta de la Vila Roja was an exit to the sea on the side of the Bay of Pollença.

-Sant Jaume Church and Sant Crist Chapel
+Church of Sant Jaume and Chapel of Sant Crist in Alcudia

-The church of Sant Jaume is, without a doubt, one of the city’s treasures.
+The church of Sant Jaume is, without a doubt, one of Alcudia’s treasures.
 Jaime I commissioned its construction, although it had to be remodelled in the 19th century due to the collapse of the original church.
 The current one is neo-Gothic in style and has a rose window that will remind you of the one in Palma Cathedral, which we also recommend you visit.

 Inside the church is the Baroque Chapel of Sant Crist, with a 15th century carving that is highly venerated by the people of Alcudia, and other chapels, where you can visit a museum of sacred art.